jnguyen727/bad-apple-spectrogram/README.md

 I’m currently working with RF signals and spectrograms at Purdue, so I wanted to see if I could “re-animate” Bad Apple!! through that lens.
 Instead of pixels on a screen, I map visuals into the time–frequency world and then render them as spectrogram frames.

 ---
+## How it works
+My Bad Apple Spectrogram project works by taking each frame of the Bad Apple music video and turning it into sound, then visualizing that sound as a spectrogram.
+The idea is that an image can be represented as a matrix of brightness values, and those brightness values can be mapped to sound frequencies.
+I start by extracting each frame using FFmpeg, then I load the frame in Python using Pillow and convert it to grayscale so I only have to work with brightness instead of full RGB color.
+I normalize the brightness values between 0 and 1, where 0 represents a dark pixel and 1 represents a bright one.

+Once I have that data, I iterate through the image column by column, from left to right, and within each column from top to bottom.
+Each pixel’s position in the column determines its frequency where pixels at the top correspond to higher frequencies, and pixels at the bottom correspond to lower ones.
+The brightness of the pixel controls how loud that frequency plays.
+For each column, I generate a short snippet of audio by adding together sine waves at the frequencies corresponding to the pixel rows, scaling each one by its brightness.
+Each snippet is about 0.05 seconds long, or 2,400 samples at a 48 kHz sampling rate.

+After doing this for every column, I combine all those short snippets into one long waveform that represents the entire frame.
+Then, by running a Fourier Transform on that waveform, I can visualize how the frequencies change over time.
+The resulting spectrogram ends up redrawing the original image, since the brightness and frequency relationships in the sound directly correspond to those in the frame.

+---

 ## What I Actually Did